keefo/CATweaker/README.md

 * It only works for constant point value, something like `[CAMediaTimingFunction functionWithControlPoints: abc/def : 0.1 : 0.15 : 0.9];` won't work.

+## Next move

+I am planing to bring keyFrame animation into this plugin.
+So one can create more complex animation like "spring", "decay", "path" through the popover adjuster.

 ## Credits

 This work is derived from the awesome [ColorSense](https://github.com/omz/ColorSense-for-Xcode) plugin of Ole Zorn([@olemoritz](http://twitter.com/olemoritz)).
 Thanks Ole!